-4.5: Bullying
+4.5 Bullying

-Bullying and forms of bullying including prejudice based and cyber bullying is also abusive which will include at least one, if not two, three or all four, of the defined categories of abuse [refer to Anti-Bullying Policy].
+Bullying and forms of bullying including prejudice based and cyber bullying is also abusive which will include at least one, if not two, three or all four, of the defined categories of abuse [refer to School Bullying Policy].

-5: Reporting your concerns:
+5. Reporting your concerns

-5.1: General Principles
+5.1 General Principles

-In the first instance if a member of staff has a concern about a child they should report this immediately to the DSL, or the Deputy DSL if the DSL is unavailable.
-If neither can be located please refer to the school office for further information re contacting the DSL / Deputy DSL.
+In the first instance if a member of staff has a concern about a child they should report this immediately to the DSL.

 The DSL may well have information that others members of staff do not know about a child and their family.
-Staff should be told on a 'need to know basis' (see Confidentiality Section 7).
+Staff should be told on a 'need to know basis' (see confidentiality Section 7).

-However insignificant you think your concern, might be pass it on to your DSL.
+However insignificant you think your concern might be pass it on to your DSL.
 It may only be a small bit of information but it helps to form a bigger picture.